VXallset/my_readme/README.md

-# notebook
+# My_readme
-A collection of the steps to use some tools/software/methods and their environment setting.
+A collection of the guidance to use some tools/software/methods and their environment setting.